-Goal in this paper Scope Author Policy Policy Review Reports Data Report Others Total
+Goal of this paper Scope Author Policy Policy Review Reports Data Report Others Total

 International United Nations 20 20

-Commission 7 1 8
+Europ.
+Comm.
+7 1 8

-Analysis of the Council 3 1 4
+Analysis of the Council of Europe 3 1 4

 formal importance Individual 1 1

 Other 2 2

 Youth Forum 1 1

 European YouthPolicy.org 1 1

 Council 21 21

 Analysis of Individual 2 1

 national Country-level Correspondents 17 17

 operationalisation European Other 2 2 4

-For the second goal and part of this report, the analysis of national operationalisation of cross-sectoral youth policy, the scope of the data, will obviously be national.
-Not all European countries will be included - it depends on the reports available (in English).
-The two main sets of documents to be used in this analysis are the youth policy reviews published by the Council of Europe, particularly the contents related to cross-cutting issues and presented in the recommendations, and the national reports produced by the national correspondents of the partnership between the European Commission and the Council of Europe in the field of youth (table 1).
-Geographical comparisons will be made very carefully because each national youth policy reviews refers to a different year, so they are not completely comparable.
-And, on the other hand, diachronical analysis is also not possible in a strict sense, because each country was not analysed twice.
-So again, the years are not accurately comparable.
+The goal of the second part of this report is to analyse the operationalisation of cross-sectoral youth policy at the national level.
+Not all European countries are included; their inclusion depends on the availability of data and reports in English.
+The two main sets of documents to be used in this analysis are the youth policy reviews published by the Council of Europe, particularly the content related to cross-cutting issues and that presented in the Council's recommendations, and the national reports produced by the national correspondents from the partnership between the European Commission and the Council of Europe in the field of youth (table 1).
+Geographical comparisons will be made very carefully because each national youth policy review refers to a different year, so they are not entirely comparable.
+In addition, diachronic analysis is also not possible in the strictest sense, because each country was not analysed twice.
+So again, the years are not wholly comparable.

-1: The formal importance of cross-sectoral youth policy
+I - The formal importance of cross-sectoral youth policy